NCDs affect us all - all levels of society, all ages, all races. Changing NCD outcomes one child at a time may mean a different future for us all!

 Public health physician

 NCDs are common and affect people who live in LMIC disproportionately.
 Many present late, with complications and mostly pay out of pocket for healthcare due to limited resources.
-Government action is vital.
+NCDs disproportionately affect women and girls and we need to commit to improve access to care and awareness of modifiable risk factors so people can make informed choices.
+Government action is vital, the time to act is Now!

 I've had diabetes for 33 years.